Pros and Cons of Living Closer to Your Work

 As mentioned in Cons #1, rental is expected to be significantly higher in areas closer to business districts.

-So your savings from transportation costs can be reallocated and added to rent and food expenses.
+So, the money you save from your supposed transportation costs can be reallocated and added to rent and food expenses, resulting from living close to your work.

 5. Less Traffic Stress.

-As my rule of thumb, the commute times should not be more than an hour, regardless of the distance, traffic, and other external factors.
+As my rule of thumb, the commute times should be at most an hour, regardless of the distance, waiting time, traffic, and other external factors.

-Unfortunately, commuting in Metro Manila became almost unbearable today, so living within walking distance from your work can be life-changing and boost productivity.
+Unfortunately, commuting in Metro Manila has become almost unbearable today, so living within walking distance from your work can be life-changing and boost productivity.

 Final Thought